Vasilut/transactioncli/README.md

 ### Transaction CLI

-A transaction CLI which can support different operation like Deposit, Withdrawal, etc.
+A transaction CLI which can support different operation like Deposit, Withdrawal, Dispute, Resolve, Chargeback, etc.

 This is a cargo rust project.